-Lakshmana was adamant that he would accompany his brother and Sita into their exile.
-When he wouldn’t budge, Urmila too asked to come, but Lakshmana refused.
+Lakshman was adamant that he would accompany his brother and Sita into their exile.
+When he wouldn’t budge, Urmila too asked to come, but Lakshman refused.
 He wanted her to help take care of the royal household and perhaps help in some other way; he wouldn’t have her in the forest with him.
-Lakshmana told her that he didn’t intend to sleep and would guard Rama and Sita day and night.
+Lakshman told her that he didn’t intend to sleep and would guard Rama and Sita day and night.
 So Urmila stayed behind and watched her husband leave with Rama and Sita.

-Lakshmana was a man of his word and watched over his brother and sister-in-law day and night.
+Lakshman was a man of his word and watched over his brother and sister-in-law day and night.
 On one such night, Nidra, the Goddess of Sleep, came to him and asked him to consider sleeping and relieving himself of his self-imposed duty.
-Lakshmana didn’t budge.
+Lakshman didn’t budge.
 He asked her to overlook his sleep.
 Seeing his loyalty towards his elder brother, she granted him the boon, on condition that someone else would have to sleep for the 14 years to make up the balance.
-Lakshmana asked the Goddess to ask Urmila for help.
+Lakshman asked the Goddess to ask Urmila for help.

-Because Urmila agreed to sleep, Lakshmana stayed awake and defeated sleep.
+Because Urmila agreed to sleep, Lakshman stayed awake and defeated sleep.

 Since he had defeated sleep, he could kill Meghnath, the son of Ravana, who had been granted a boon that he could be killed only by one who has defeated sleep.
 Lakshman fit the bill.